 During the drug testing process, a DCO will ask about the athlete's consent for research.
-This will be described verbally but ultimately involves an athlete checking "I Accept" and signing the Doping Control Form (DCF) under the following text:
+This will be described verbally but ultimately involves an athlete checking "I Accept" and signing the Doping Control Form under the following text:

-Consent for Research (optional): By checking "I Accept" and signing in the space provided I agree this/these Sample(s) may be used for anti-doping research purposes.
-When all analyses have been completed, and this/these Sample(s) would otherwise be discarded, it/they may then be used by any WADA-accredited laboratory for anti-doping research of any type, provided that it/they can no longer be identified as my Sample(s).
+Consent for Research (optional): In order to combat doping in sport, athletes can choose "YES" on the Doping Control Forms to consent to research.
+At the time of consent, athletes will be required to sign in the space provided to agree that their sample may be used for anti-doping research purposes.
+When all analyses have been completed and the sample would otherwise have been discarded, the sample may then be used by any WADA-accredited laboratory for antidoping research of any type, provided that it can no longer be identified as an athlete sample.